learnbenlearn/nesslite/README.md

 *Note: Must have ffmpeg installed; command given is to be run in output directory.*

 **Movie Example**
-An example of a short movie from a nesslite simulation is shown below.
+An example of a short movie from a nesslite simulation is shown below (Planet Nine is the green dot).

 ![](nesslite_first_1k.gif)